The General History of Car Seats: Then and Now

 When you ponder the history of car seats and look at the dates of when advances actually took place from the creation to acceptance and from the regulation to the legal requirement of usage, you may wonder if it’s because of critics that things took so long.

-While originally, “child seats” started out as nothing more than burlap sacks with a drawstring that hung over the headrest on the passenger’s seat.
-Later in 1933, Bunny Bear Company produced a seat that was basically booster seats, propping backseat riders up so parents could keep an eye them.
-In the 40s, manufacturers released canvas seats on a metal frame that attached to the car’s front seat so the child could get a better view out the windshield.
+Originally “child seats” started out as nothing more than burlap sacks with a drawstring that hung over the headrest on the passenger’s seat.
+Later in 1933, Bunny Bear Company produced a seat that was basically a booster seat.
+The seat propped backseat riders up so parents could keep an eye them.
+In the 40s, manufacturers released canvas seats on a metal frame that attached to the car’s front seat so the child could get a better view out the windshield, like the one pictured above.

-It took 30 some years before car seats were considered as possible safety devices.
+It took about 30 years before people considered car seats as possible safety devices.

 In 1962 two gentlemen designed car seats with the idea of safety in mind.
-Briton Jean Ames designed a rear-facing seat that featured a Y-strap, similar to today’s models, and American Len Rivkin designed a seat of metal framing into which a child was buckled.
+Briton Jean Ames designed a rear-facing seat that featured a Y-strap, similar to today’s models.
+Len Rivkin, an American from Denver, designed a seat with metal framing.

 By 1968 auto manufacturers were getting into the game with the first car seats designed for crash protection.
 Ford developed the Tot-Guard and General Motors developed the Love Seat for Toddlers, followed quickly by the GM Infant Love Seat (the first rear-facing only restraint).
 Then there came the Bobby Mac convertible seat.